 Carrying over from FY2021, efforts will continue in FY2022 and FY2023 on the implementation and refinement of a regional pedestrian and bicycle safety plan to improve safety for the region's pedestrian and bicycle transportation network.
-The plan will also serve as a template for the preparation and implementation of local agency pedestrian and bicycle safety plans.
+The plan implementation will also serve as a template for the preparation and implementation of local agency pedestrian and bicycle safety plans.
 This initiative will be funded with Surface Transportation Block Grant Program funds and Transportation Development Credits.
 Anticipated products include:

-- Roadway safety audits of the identified top crash corridors; - Additional analysis of land-use impacts and various geographies to the crash data; and
+- Roadway safety audits of the identified top crash corridors; - Additional analysis of land-use impacts and various geographies to the crash data; - Monitoring of safety strategies and countermeasures included in Safety Action Plans, Vision Zero Safety Plans, or similar documents developed by local agencies in the region; and - Final Plans.

-Final plans.